Snowshoeing, Husky, Ice fishing & Lunch

 Option 1: Snowshoeing, Husky, Ice fishing & Lunch (4.5 hours)

 The return hike on snowshoes through a pine forest to the wilderness camp is about 2.5 km.
-This area also offers wonderful views of the Altafjord.
+We also stop at a viewpoint and enjoy a wonderful view of the Altafjord.

 Remember your camera!
-This is the Norwegian outdoor tradition in a nutshell.
+This is the Norwegian outdoor culture in a nutshell.

 Option 2: Snowshoeing & Husky (3 hours)

 On our three-hour trip, we set off from our HQ in Øvre Alta.
-We explore the pine forest along the banks of the Alta River and are sure to experience the tracks of wild animals, including the King of the Forest, the moose, and other animals such as hares, foxes and squirrels.
+We explore the pine forest along the banks of the Alta River and are sure to experience the tracks of wild animals, including the King of the Forest, the moose, as well as hares and foxes.

-We also take a break and light an open fire to brew tea, coffee and hot chocolate.
+We also stop to light an open fire and serve hot drinks and snacks.

 Huskies

-We will be joined on both trips by one of our three Alaskan Huskies – Javri, Phelps, Atlas or Bruno.
+We will be joined on both trips by one of our three Alaskan Huskies – Atlas, Bruno or Laggo.
 They will help pull or carry the gear as well as providing nice company.

 Extra warm clothes